Da9TH5e/PyPilot/README.md

 ```
 pip install -r requirements_dev.txt
 ```
-First installation may take time because torch is large.

 ### 4️⃣ Configure the VPS API
 Create a private `.env` file from the example file: